brooklynrail/brooklynrail-platform/content/people/louis-block.md

 name: Louis Block
 first_name: Louis
 last_name: Block
-short_bio: "**Louis Block** is a Brooklyn based painter and writer.
-His writing has appeared in the _Brooklyn Rail, Hyperallergic,_ and _Full Bleed Journal,_ and his work has been shown in Baltimore, Philadelphia, New Jersey, and Venice."
+short_bio: "**Louis Block** is a Brooklyn-based painter and writer.
+His writing has appeared in the _Brooklyn Rail, Hyperallergic,_ and _Full Bleed Journal,_ and his work has been shown in New York, Baltimore, Philadelphia, New Jersey, and Venice."
 portraits:
   - media: 2020/09/louis-block
 relationship: